 My professional (pre-academic) experience includes a position as international exchange coordinator at Kwansei Gakuin University in Japan.
 I was also employed as a business project manager in the Merger Integration Office and Corporate Strategies Group of SunTrust Bank in Atlanta (now Truist).

-I have studied improv at the Laugh Masters Academy (Melbourne) and sketch comedy writing at the Second City (Chicago).
-I've used this training to design and deliver interactive workshops (both face-to-face and online) on how to improvise effectively in organizational life.
+I've studied improv at the Laugh Masters Academy (Melbourne) and sketch comedy writing at the Second City (Chicago).
+I've used this training to conduct interactive workshops (both face-to-face and online) on how to improvise effectively in organizational life.